MaddieHwray/JekyllSite/site/_posts/2020-01-11-Dance-as-an-artform.md

   Looking at dance, it may seem complex and unattainable when only focussing on the body, but dance is so much more than a body.
 The body is a gateway that opens, intertwines and resonates between the internal and external being and surroundings.

 date: '2020-01-11'
-thumb_img_path: images/art.jpeg
+thumb_img_path: images/1.jpeg
 thumb_img_alt: connecting deeper to dance's roots
-content_img_path: images/art.jpeg
+content_img_path: images/1.jpeg
 seo:
-  title: Fox Village In Japan
+  title: Dance as an artform
   description: >-
     Dance, it may seem unattainale and complex when only focusing on the body.